GKeppler/SSLightning4Med/README.md

         └── labels
 ```

-### Run split scripts in /scripts
-The provided scripts generate files with definded splits
+### Datasplits provided for the resulting structure of the make.sh run

 ```
 ├── splits